-Cape Cod hosts an unusually diverse mix of wildlife and plant communities, including many species that are rare or declining in number.
+Cape Cod hosts an unusually diverse mix of wildlife and plant communities, including many species

 Seventy-five species of plants and wildlife on Cape Cod are listed by the Massachusetts Natural Heritage and Endangered Species Program as endangered or threatened, and another 57 are "special concern" species that are declining in number or could easily become threatened.
 Additional species are on a "watch list" and could become listed in the future based on further review.
-Threatened and endangered species that are also on the US Fish and Wildlife Service federal list of threatened and endangered species include the sandplain gerardia, northern right whale, piping plover, and roseate tern.
+Threatened and endangered species that are also on the US Fish and Wildlife

+Service federal list of threatened and endangered species include the sandplain gerardia, northern right whale, piping plover, and roseate tern.